The Level 4 Award in the Internal Quality Assurance of Assessment is now available in a live online classroom format!

 Frequently asked questions

-AET Virtual course is a 2 day live, virtual course with real-time tutor and colleague interaction.
+IQA Virtual course is a 2 days live, virtual course with real-time tutor and colleague interaction.
 Attendance is time-bound and compulsory like any regular classroom based course.

-The online self-paced AET is a 6 month course where you get access to a personal tutor if you require help but is mostly self-paced independent learning at your convenience.
+The online self-paced IQA is a 6 month course where you get access to a personal tutor if you require help but is mostly self-paced independent learning at your convenience.

-The certificate can take up to 4-6 weeks to arrive.
+Since we have Direct Claim Status the certificate can take up to 2-4 weeks to arrive.

 Our upcoming dates for the Virtual AET course are: